LSD: Flashbacks

 Flashbacks are psychological episodes where individuals re-experience some of LSD's subjective effects after the drug has worn off, persisting for days or months post-hallucinogen use.
 These experiences are associated with hallucinogen persisting perception disorder (HPPD), where flashbacks occur intermittently or chronically, causing distress or functional impairment.

 The etiology of flashbacks is varied.
-Some cases are attributed to somatic symptom disorder, where individuals fixate on normal somatic experiences previously unnoticed prior to drug consumption.
+Some cases are attributed to somatic symptom disorder, where individuals fixate on normal somatic experiences previously unnoticed before drug consumption.
 Other instances are linked to associative reactions to contextual cues, similar to responses observed in individuals with past trauma or emotional experiences.
 The risk factors for flashbacks remain unclear, but pre-existing psychopathologies may be significant contributors.

 Estimating the prevalence of HPPD is challenging.
 It is considered rare, with occurrences ranging from 1 in 20 users experiencing the transient and less severe type 1 HPPD, to 1 in 50,000 for the more concerning type 2 HPPD.
 Contrary to internet rumors, LSD is not stored long-term in the spinal cord or other parts of the body.
 Pharmacological evidence indicates LSD has a half-life of 175 minutes and is metabolized into water-soluble compounds like 2-oxo-3-hydroxy-LSD, eliminated through urine without evidence of long-term storage.
 Clinical evidence also suggests that chronic use of SSRIs can potentiate LSD-induced flashbacks, even months after stopping LSD use.

+Hallucinogen-induced psychotic disorder

+LSD can rarely cause hallucinogen-induced psychotic disorder (HIPD), where after the drug has run its course, paranoia, delusions, hallucinations, or a reduced ability to communicate occur.
+A common presentation of hallucinogen-induced psychotic disorder is paranoia or severe anxiety days or weeks after LSD use.
+Hallucinogen-induced psychotic disorder is a medical emergency.
+It is also known under the more general term, substance-induced psychosis.
+The treatment for hallucinogen-induced psychotic disorder is atypical antipsychotics such as aripiprazole, quetiapine, or olanzapine, or risperidone.
+The condition occurs in fewer than 1% of people with psychedelics.

+Suicide

+LSD has led to suicide weeks or months after ingestion.
+LSD was originally categorized as a schedule I controlled substance because of the suicide of Diane Linkletter 6 months after she took LSD.
+There are several case reports of suicidal reactions to LSD.